 The current land use for the Pit is mining, although the post-reclamation land use is approved for wildlife habitat.
 Reclamation has not occurred in the Pit or on the highwalls, and little to no vegetation has been established on these areas.
 The Pit highwalls currently provide nesting sites on each highwall for bats and other avian species, and these sites are concentrated mainly in the upper one-third of the Pit highwalls.
-No raptor nests were observed in the Pit highwalls during a 2019 habitat assessment, but raptor predation of pigeons and raptor droppings were observed (Newfields 2019).
+No raptor nests were observed in the Pit highwalls during a 2019 habitat assessment, but raptor predation of pigeons and raptor droppings were observed (NewFields 2019).

 Land outside of GSM's property is typically used for ranching and livestock grazing and provides wildlife habitat.
 Public lands, including BLM land outside the permit, provide for public recreation opportunities.
 One of GSM's largest projects was the purchase of Candlestick Ranch, 3,500 acres on the Boulder River.
 The ranch is mostly open to the public for hunting and contains fisheries and wildlife habitat and is detailed in Section 3.10.2.3, Community.
 The GSM-owned Candlestick Ranch is open for public access for recreational opportunities.
 Outside the GSM permit boundary, Lewis & Clark Cavern State Park is located approximately 5 miles southeast of the GSM permit boundary.
-Interstate I-90 exists at the southern GSM permit boundary.
+Interstate I-90 exists at the southern GSM permit boundary and BLM land borders the west and northwest GSM permit boundary.